Proposed Los Angeles NFL stadiums: History

 ICON Venue Group, a firm in the sports and entertainment industry, was hired by AEG to represent them in the entitlement process with the city of Los Angeles in February 2011.
 ICON had originally partnered with AEG in 2002 for AEG's first stadium proposal attempt.
 That project was to be located on the same site of AEG's current proposal.
 The new proposal was that the West Hall of the Los Angeles Convention Center would be torn down and rebuilt further south at a cost of US$350 million.
 Following the completion of the rebuilt West Hall, construction of a 72,000-seat retractable roof stadium would have begun over the 15 acre site.
 AEG expected to begin construction of the stadium by March 2013 and be completed by late 2016.
 Though the stadium itself was to be financed by AEG, the company proposed that the cost of the rebuilt West Hall of the convention center be funded by city issued bonds, which would have been repaid by taxes assessed on events in the proposed stadium as well as rent paid by AEG for using the land the stadium would have been on.
 The proposed stadium was suggested as a possible venue for future Super Bowls and NCAA Division I Men's Basketball Championships.
 In December 2010, Magic Johnson announced his partnership with AEG's proposal after selling his minority stake in the Los Angeles Lakers NBA team and multiple Starbucks coffeehouse locations.

 The project announced in mid-2010 was initially projected at a cost of US$750 million.
 The feasibility of constructing a 72,000-seat (expandable to 76,000 seats for special events such as the Super Bowl) retractable roof stadium at the announced cost came into question when compared to the two newest facilities of the NFL, AT&T Stadium and MetLife Stadium, which were built at a cost of US$1.3 and US$1.6 billion, respectively.
 Shortly thereafter, Leiweke set a formal timeline for the proposed project.
 The project's estimated total cost was US$1.2 billion as of 2011.

 On February 1, 2011, Farmers Insurance Group announced it had signed a 30-year, $700 million naming rights deal for the stadium, with the stadium to be called Farmers Field.
 The deal was potentially worth $1 billion if two NFL teams relocated to Farmers Field.

-In a February 2011, Farmers emphasized that its naming rights agreement would be spread out over 30 years and that it could walk away from the deal if the Los Angeles stadium wasn't completed.
+In February 2011, Farmers emphasized that its naming rights agreement would be spread out over 30 years and that it could walk away from the deal if the Los Angeles stadium wasn't completed.
 "While we have every confidence that this project will get done, if it does not materialize, Farmers Insurance will pay no money for the project," said Mark Toohey, senior vice president at Farmers.